rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 - to represent things and knowledge in a machine-readable manner using the constructs or terms in the respective system
 -

+**Some basic distinctions made in modeling (conceptual, ontological, semantic, linguistic, etc.), which are partially drawn from abstract and philosophical inquiry, are the following**

 ### The Generic vs. The Specific

 The concept of the generic, the general, the universal, etc. is distinguished from that of the specific, the indvidiual, the particular, etc.